 1 pound of fresh fruit, such as berries, stone or pome fruits, melons, or tomatoes

 Chop or grate the fruit as needed, removing any inedible seeds or pits.
 Add the fruit, sweetener, and any flavorings to a large bowl or jar; stir to combine.
 Cover the container and place it in the refrigerator for 1 day to macerate, or let the sugar release the juices from the fruit.

 Set a fine-mesh colander over a bowl.
 Pour the fruit mixture into the strainer, in stages if needed, and let it drain.
 Pour the vinegar over the fruit in the colander so that it rinses any undissolved sugar into the syrup; squeeze or press the fruit as needed to remove as much liquid as possible.
 Set the fruit solids aside.
-Pour the liquid into a clean quart canning jar or 350-mL bottle; cap, and then shake well to combine.
+Pour the liquid into a clean pint canning jar or 350-mL bottle; cap, and then shake well to combine.
 Refrigerate, waiting at least a day and ideally a week before using (see below).
 The shrub will keep refrigerated for up to a year.
 Makes about 1-1/2 cups.

 Tips & Tricks

 - Like many Twice as Tasty recipes, the ingredients you can use to make shrubs vary widely.
 For fruits, my favorite shrubs have been strawberry, raspberry, blueberry, apple–cranberry, rhubarb, and tomatoes.
 The same ratios can be used with vegetables, including cucumber and beets.

 - You can also choose your favorite sweetener for the mix.
 But with raw shrubs, finer-grained sweeteners macerate more easily, particularly at fridge temperatures.
 If the sugar you choose won’t work its way into the fruit, next time create a simple syrup to add pour over the raw fruit.